Ketubah: Content

 The content of the ketubah is in essence a two-way contract that formalizes the various requirements by Halakha (Jewish law) of a Jewish husband vis-à-vis his wife.
 The Jewish husband takes upon himself in the ketubah the obligation that he will provide to his wife three major things: clothing, food and conjugal relations, and also that he will pay her a pre-specified amount of cash in the case of a divorce.
 The principal endowment pledged in a ketubah is 200 zuz for a virgin, and 100 zuz otherwise (such as for a widow, a convert, or a divorced woman, etc.).
 Today, such pledges are made in local currency, and often exceed that of the principal.
 Thus the content of the ketubah essentially dictates the wife's rights in the marriage and provides for her security and protection.
 (Conservative Jews often include an additional paragraph, called the Lieberman clause, which stipulates that divorce will be adjudicated by a modern rabbinical court (a beth din) in order to prevent the creation of a chained wife.)
 The conditions written in the marriage contract may vary between communities, as in the case of the Yemenite ketubah, where the custom in Yemen was not to consolidate the different financial obligations, or pledges, into one single, aggregate sum as is practised by some communities.
 Rather, all financial obligations were written out as individual components, and had the same fixed sums for all persons.
 The Chief Rabbinate in Israel has sought to bring uniformity to the ketubah, particularly where Jewish communities in the Diaspora had upheld conflicting traditions.

 As in most contracts made between two parties, there are mutual obligations, conditions and terms of reciprocity for such a contract to hold up as good.
 Thus said R. Yannai: "The conditions written in a ketubah, [when breached], are tantamount to [forfeiture of] the ketubah."
 A woman who denied coitus unto her husband, a condition of the ketubah, was considered legal grounds for forfeiture of her marriage contract, with the principal and additional jointure being written off.

-King David decree regarding Jewish widows of soldiers is an interesting one.
-The Talmud does discuss instances where King David had soldiers create conditional divorces.
-This was done to alleviate the concerns of soldiers who were going to war and wanted to ensure their wives' well-being in their capture or demise.
-The concept of conditional divorce, while not explicitly tied to King David's decree, is still a valid concept in Jewish law.
-Modern rabbinic courts have their own procedures and guidelines for handling such matters, especially in the context of military service.
-It's important to note that Jewish law has evolved over time, and contemporary interpretations of these laws may differ from historical practices.